 Previously, I have led research groups at Xerox (Euro) Parc and Microsoft, and was the director and founder of The Digital World Research Centre at the University of Surrey.
 I have founded and jointly led start-up companies with clients that have included Hewlett Packard, Vodafone, and Stora Enso, and continue to consult for many of the world’s most ambitious companies through Social Shaping Research (Cambridge).
 I am a Fellow of the IET and of the Royal Society of Arts.
 In 2014, the ACM elected me a Fellow of its Academy in honour of leadership in the field of Human-Computer Interaction.
 I am currently a Visiting Professor in the College of Science at the University of Swansea, Wales.

 One of the books that has derived from these studies is the IEEE award winning "The Myth of the Paperless Office" This book showed that paper has properties or affordances that support how people get to grips with information that computer systems of the time could not equal.
 Directions were offered for innovation that still motivate people who design and supply office technology.
 The Financial Times said this was the “only book worth reading on office technology that year” (2003).
+I continue to undertake research in this area, having completed a major project on the 'Future of paper in the age of AI' for one of Europe's largest paper manufacturers.

 Another book is “Texture”, (the A.o.I.R. book of the year 2011).
 Here the topic is how human communication is affected by new technologies in ways that were not anticipated either by the inventors of the Internet or the latest data rich mobile networks.
 It points towards the ways in which human expression evolves and can be more richly supported by communications media if the right human-centric design policy is deployed.